Kailyn Lowry Gives Bad Relationship Advice: Why Isn’t She Taking Her Own Advice?

 Kailyn Lowry is currently getting ready to give birth to her third child.
 She just returned home from her baby moons as she had one by herself and had one with her two sons.
 Even though Lowry planned the pregnancy and got advice from her doctor, many Teen Mom fans have been very critical of her decision to get pregnant.
 They don’t believe that she should become a single mother to three children.
-Plus, many feel that she used Chris Lopez to get pregnant, seeing as they are not together.
+Plus, many feel that she used Chris Lopez to get pregnant, as they are not together.

 Some fans have brought up the fact that Lowry should have stayed married to Javi Marroquin and should have had another baby with him.
 Some fans believe that she didn’t give him a chance to work out their issues.
 According to a new tweet, Kailyn Lowry is caught giving her fellow Teen Mom star Amber Portwood some advice.
 The advice was to stay with Matt Baier, even though he has lied to her.
 This is very interesting as she wouldn’t have stayed with Marroquin if he had lied to her.
 In the GIF shared on Twitter, Kailyn is caught saying that she couldn’t see Amber with anyone else at this point, hinting she would be better off just working out her issues with him.